ikeyko/ImplementingSearch/README.md

   + Check different query lengths: 40, 60, 80 and 100.
 5. Which search is more memory efficient?
   + Check different query lengths: 40, 60, 80, 100.
+6. FMIndex with errors:
+   Use the pigeon hole principle to search for stuff with up to 2 errors.
+   Very free programming exercise.

 ### Hints:
   + Look at this tutorial for more information on how seqan3 and the fmindex works: https://docs.seqan.de/seqan/learning-resources/fm_index.html